“Mommy Stuff” and “Daddy Stuff”: The Patterns We Carry From Childhood

 When I say "mommy stuff and daddy stuff," I'm talking about the unresolved emotional baggage that we carry with us from our childhood, particularly related to our relationships with our parents.
 This can include anything from feelings of guilt, shame, and insecurity to patterns of behavior that we learned from our parents.

 You might think that if you had a great childhood, you don't have any issues to work through.
 But the truth is, everyone has "mommy stuff and daddy stuff."
-No matter how good or bad your childhood was, there are bound to be unresolved emotions and patterns of behavior that you learned from your parents.
+No matter how good or bad your childhood was, there are bound to be unresolved emotions and patterns of behavior that you learned from your parents or primary caregivers.

 For example, you might have learned to put other people's needs before your own, or to avoid conflict at all costs.
 These patterns can hold you back in your relationships, in your career, and in your overall well-being.